hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 Finally, the third thing is the resumption of the cue[^22].
 Play the tone or turn on the light and the animal runs back to the lever.
 This cannot be explained by the two factors we’ve already discussed, at least not directly.
-It turns out that cue induced craving is caused by a glutamate  signal from the Amygdala to the VTA that causes the release of dopamine.
+It turns out that cue induced craving is caused by a glutamate[^23] signal from the Amygdala to the VTA that causes the release of dopamine.
 Commonly patients refer to this a euphoric recall, but that doesn’t tell the whole story.
 We aren’t just recalling the euphoria of the dopamine spike; we actually feel it because of